 - Notify U.S. Embassy of any problems or concerns while the Specialist is carrying out his or her project.

 - Complete the final report survey.

-- Report to the post or Commission regarding a project’s impact or media coverage.
+- Report to the post regarding a project’s impact or media coverage.

 - A PhD or equivalent professional/terminal degree at the time of application.
 For professionals and artists outside academia, recognized professional standing and substantial professional accomplishments are required.

 - Persons residing abroad for five or more consecutive years in the six-year period preceding the date of application are ineligible.
 Residing abroad is defined as living outside the United States for nine months or more during a calendar year.
 Duty abroad in the U.S. Armed Forces is not considered disqualifying within the meaning of this section.

 - Disclosure of prior conviction or current indictment for commission of a felony.
 Prior conviction or current indictment may result in disqualification.

 Applicants will be considered without regard to race, color, religion, sex, age, national origin or physical impairment.